jyssicab/JeopardyGame/README.md

 #	The goal is to know the answer and press the key first.
 TIMED ON HOW MUCH TIME THEY HAVE TO ANSWER IT??
 #	After someone enters their key, press enter??
 MAYBE CAN GET THIS TO BE AUTOMATIC
 #5.
 Enter the answer all LOWERCASE.
 It will be checked and the point value will be rewarded or deducted.
 #6.
-If get it right, then that player goes back to step 2.???
+If get it right, then the current player continues to choose the category.
+#	If get wrong, then other player gets chance to answer.
+#	If both get it wrong, then last player to get answer correct chooses next category.